turingschool-examples/frontend-mod-1-prework/section3/README.md

 ## Reflection

-📝Answer the questions in the `reflection.md` file in the `section3` directory.
+📝 Answer the questions in the `reflection.md` file in the `section3` directory.

 ## Save your work in Git